 Overview

-Assessment informs decision-making by helping businesses understand how they interact with nature – by measuring dependencies and impacts, valuing them in business terms, and prioritising actions by identifying the most material issues to address first.
+Assessment informs decision-making by helping businesses understand how they interact with nature.
+This is achieved by measuring the dependencies and impacts on nature, valuing them in business terms, and prioritising actions by identifying the most material issues to address first.

 What 'materiality' means

-In this context, 'materiality' means how important nature-related impacts and dependencies are for a specific economic activity.
-If something is material, it’s significant enough to influence decisions.
+In this context, 'materiality' refers to how significant nature-related impacts and dependencies are for a specific economic activity.
+When something is material, it’s significant enough to influence decisions.
 Understanding materiality helps businesses focus on what really matters.

 There are several types of materiality(Opens in a new tab/window) to consider:

-• Double materiality – Combines both perspectives – single and impact materiality.
+- Double materiality: Combines both perspectives of single and impact materiality.

 What an assessment involves

-Assessment is the process to identify a business’s interactions with nature – understanding where and how it depends and impacts on nature.
+Assessment is the process to identify a business’s interactions with nature.
+This means understanding where and how a business depends on and impacts nature.

 The assessment can be:

-• organisation-wide, including the business's full operations and value chain.
+- organisation-wide (e.g. the business's full operations and value chain)

 Nature-related dependency is the business’s reliance on environmental assets and ecosystem services.
 For example:

-• the mining and gas industry rely on the stock of minerals and gas
+- the mining and gas industry relies on the stock of minerals and gas

 Planning and scoping an assessment